Discover strategies to identify organizational silos and how breaking down silos in business can help you to improve your team's productivity.

 Habit 3 - Organizational Alignment

-The definition of organizational alignment is the process of creating harmony between the company’s ultimate vision of success and the way leaders and individual contributors drive business results.
+The definition of organizational alignment is the process of creating harmony between the company’s ultimate vision of success and the way leaders, teams and individual contributors drive business results.

 Organizational alignment or cross-functional alignment focuses the importance of teamwork, communication and collaboration.
 Organizational alignment ensures that every member of the company is on the same page in regard to short-term and long-term business objectives.

-Companies which thrive on teamwork and organizational productivity typically share the same trait of efficient and effective cross-team collaboration.
+Companies which thrive on productive teamwork typically share the same trait of efficient and effective cross-team collaboration.
 You can read more about how to improve cross-team collaboration here.

 Habit 4 - Break Down Information Silos

-Information Silos or Organizational silos is a term which describes the isolation that occurs when employees or entire departments within an organization do not want to, or do not have the adequate means to share information or knowledge with each other.
+Information silos (or organizational silos) is a term which describes the isolation that occurs when employees or entire departments within an organization do not want to, or do not have the adequate means to share information or knowledge with each other.